CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoid/packing.md

 # Packing into Cytoid

 You have finished your chart!
 Now how can we play it on Cytoid?
-You will need to pack your files into a Cytoidlevel.
+You will need to pack your files into a `.cytoidlevel` file.

 ## Packing by using Cylheim
-After finishing a chart in Cylheim, Click the top-left button and look down, click *Export to Cytoid*.
+After finishing, click the top-left button and look down, then *Export to Cytoid*.
 You will see the following window:

  ![](./_sources_packing.md/1.png)